Altered Book Pages - Holiday Crafts

 Online help available through AtoZ video tutorials.

-Our exhibit in September features Mixed Media by Judy Bradshaw-Rouse.
+Our exhibit in November features Photographs by Terry McNeill.
 The exhibit can be viewed during regular library hours when the community room is not in use for other purposes.
 A key is available at the circulation desk.